jesscmoore/cow_quote/README.md

 ## Options

-To source from quotes db use:
+To source a quote from quotes db use:

 ```bash
 cow_quote -s own -o db
 ```

-To source from quotes json use:
+To source a quote from quotes json file use:

 ```bash
 cow_quote -s own -o json
 ```

-To source from fortune quotes:
+To source a quote from fortune quotes:

 ```bash
 cow_quote -s fortune